-From the first time a customer clicks on your organic search result listing, to the first CTA they click, there are many steps and variables that impact conversion rate.
-When brands work to optimize each of those little steps, and consider every variable, they can gradually improve their conversion rates and get more leads into their funnel.
+That's why conversion rate optimization exists.
+From the first time a customer clicks on your organic search result listing, to the first CTA they click, it needs to be easy to take every step towards a conversion point.
+If you work to optimize each of those little steps, and consider every variable, you can gradually improve your conversion rates and get more leads into your funnel.

 Increasing the conversion rate of your site begins from step one.
 If you’re paying for ads, you may start optimizing the landing page.
 But, if you want to optimize your entire site, the optimization starts from the very first interaction.